-Threadmills are cutters used in CNC millling machines to cut internal and external threads using a process called “thread milling.”
+Threadmills are cutters used in CNC milling machines to cut internal and external threads using machining solutions called “thread milling.”
 The other threading process for CNC Mills is Tapping.
 On lathes, single point threading (turned threads) and taps are used.
-The popularity of these methods is Tapping, Single Point Threading, and Thread Milling in that order.
+The popularity of these machining solutions is Tapping, Single Point Threading, and Thread Milling in that order.

 A selection of threadmills.
 Image courtesy of Harvey Tool.